filippo-masi/TANN-multiscale/README.md

          Torsional warping: vertical displacement field due to a torsional deformation.
 The displacement fields were exported with the help of the third party software Paraview.

 IMPORTANT: For running part of the script for the multiscale simulations, Numerical Geolab [2] software is needed.
-The software is currently under review and will be uploaded online soon.
+Refer to the related github repository and install the software.
 For more information, [contact me](mailto:filippo.masi@sydney.edu.au)